hasura/graphql-serverless/README.md

 ### Using with Hasura GraphQL Engine (Optional)

-While you can use these boilerplates to create any kind of GraphQL schema, you may wish to merge your schema with [Hasura GraphQL Engine](https://hasura.io) to augment your schema with a wide range of CRUD APIs.
+While you can use these boilerplates to create any kind of GraphQL schema you may wish to merge your schema with [Hasura GraphQL Engine](https://hasura.io) to augment your schema with high-performance CRUD and realtime GraphQL APIs.

 Follow this guide to merge your schema with Hasura: [using-with-hasura.md](using-with-hasura.md)